Kharay33455/TechMaps/readme.md

     *   windows: `<name_of_env>/scripts/activate`
     *   linux:  `source <name_of_env>/bin/activate`

-5.  cd back into the folder you pulled from git.. where you can see the *requirements.txt* file.
+5.  run `ls` for linux and `dir` for windows.. make sure you can see the *requirements.txt* file.

 6.  run `pip install -r requirements.txt`

-7. IN the same path ad .gitignore, create a .env file `code .env` for windows or `nano .env` for linux
+7. IN the same path as .gitignore, create a .env file `code .env` for windows or `nano .env` for linux
     *   Add the following <br/>

         DB_URL = db.sqlite3 <br/>